debops/debops/docs/defaults-configuration.rst

   ``virt-manager``.

 ``type``
   Required.
-Specifes what XML template will be used to configure the pool.
+Specifies what XML template will be used to configure the pool.
   Different templates might require different parameters.

   Currently supported templates are:

+  ``dir``:
-  - ``dir``: storage pool will be configured as a directory in existing filesystem.
+    Storage pool will be configured as a directory in existing filesystem.
 You need to specify an absolute path to a directory using ``item.path`` parameter.

     Directory should already exist before storage pool can be activated, otherwise you can create it using the ``build`` command.

+  ``nfs``:
-  - ``nfs``: storage pool is a directory exported from a NFS server, which will be mounted on a given path.
+    Storage pool is a directory exported from a NFS server, which will be mounted on a given path.
 See below for supported parameters.

+  - ``logical``:
-  - ``logical``: storage pool is a LVM volume group which can be located on local or remote block device(s).
+    Storage pool is a LVM volume group which can be located on local or remote block device(s).
 See below for supported parameters.

 ``state``
   Specify the state the storage pool should be in.
 If not specified, pool will be defined and started automatically.
 Known states:

+  ``deleted``:
-  - ``deleted``: storage pool contents will be erased (this is a destructive operation), and it will be undefined afterwards.
+    Storage pool contents will be erased (this is a destructive operation), and it will be undefined afterwards.

   - ``undefined`` or ``absent``: storage pool will be destroyed if active and